pedrodormits/Portfolio_AsteroidDoger/README.md

 ## Game Rules

 - You mustdodge all falling asteroids for 30 seconds;
 - You have 2 health points.
-If you lose them all, it's game over;
+If you lose them all, it's game over.

 ## Controls